Vladik734-734/Tetris-C-OpenGL-Term-Paper-/README.md

-If you have any questions, write in the telegram
+If you have any questions - i have no idea